SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Normal Function

-The CaSR protein is found in abundance in cells of the parathyroid glands.
-The parathyroid glands produce and release a hormone called parathyroid hormone that works to increase the levels of calcium in the blood.
-When large amounts of calcium bind to CaSR in the parathyroid glands, the production of parathyroid hormone is blocked, which prevents the release of more calcium into the blood.
-CaSR signaling also blocks the growth and division (proliferation) of cells that make up the parathyroid glands.
+The CaSR protein is found in cells of the parathyroid glands.
+The four parathyroid glands are located in the neck.
+These glands produce and release a hormone called parathyroid hormone, which regulates the levels of calcium in the blood.
+When blood calcium levels are high, calcium binds to CaSR in the parathyroid glands and blocks the production of parathyroid hormone.
+Without parathyroid hormone, calcium is not released into the blood.
+CaSR signaling also blocks the growth and division (proliferation) of the cells that make up the parathyroid glands.

 The CaSR protein is also found in kidney cells.
 Kidneys filter fluid and waste products in the body and can reabsorb needed nutrients and release them back into the blood.
-Increased calcium binding to CaSR in kidney cells blocks the reabsorption of calcium from the filtered fluids.
+When calcium binds to CaSR in kidney cells, it blocks the reabsorption of calcium and allows it to be released in the urine.

 Health Conditions Related to Genetic Changes